DIGITAL TECHNOLOGIES - NZ CURRICULUM

 More information here.

-So If you are wanting tailored PLD on the new Digital Technologies areas, digital fluency, inquiry (student and/or teacher), literacy, assessment, developing your local curriculum or a combination, contact me.
+If you are wanting tailored PLD on the new Digital Technologies areas, digital fluency, inquiry (student and/or teacher), literacy, Aotearoa Histories, Social Sciences, Understand, Know, Do framework, assessment, developing your local curriculum or a combination, contact me or Stephen Ross.

 This site has been developed by Jan-Marie Kellow with support from the Digital Technologies Curriculum team of Te Whai Toi Tangata, the Institute of Professional Learning at the University of Waikato, to provide supporting resources for schools.
 The site is not affiliated with the Ministry of Education.
 Links to, or mention of any sites or products are suggestions to explore and/or personal experiences and should not be taken as an endorsement.
 Other sites supporting Digital Technologies